Frequently Asked Questions

 VeriTeQ places the highest priority on patient privacy and confidentiality.
 Our RFID technologies are passive in nature and inaccessible without the proper equipment, which is only available to doctors, hospitals, and manufacturers of implantable medical devices.
 The databases that store any device or treatment data collected from our technologies are maintained by our clients in healthcare institutions and/or medical device manufacturers, all of which observe the strict guidelines published by HIPAA and follow the same information security protocols that are currently in place in the various hospitals, surgical centers and oncology practices that use our technologies.

 There are several answers to this question.
-First and foremost is because the VeriTeQ UDI is the only FDA cleared UDI on the market that can give an implantable medical device manufacturer and healthcare provider the ability to retrieve UDI information about an implantable medical device in vivo, on demand, at the point of care, from outside the body.
+First and foremost is because VeriTeQ's Q.I.S.T. is the only FDA cleared UDI on the market that can give an implantable medical device manufacturer and healthcare provider the ability to retrieve UDI information about an implantable medical device in vivo, on demand, at the point of care, from outside the body.
 Currently, VeriTeQ knows of no other companies that can offer this type of solution to the medical device community.

 Secondly, most manufacturers include product or warranty cards with their medical devices for surgeons to give to their patients.
 However, most patients will either lose or misplace these paper based materials, surgeons and hospitals may or may not keep this data on a per patient basis and if so it may be very difficult and time consuming for a patient to gain access to their device data if and when needed.
-The VeriTeQ UDI can provide peace of mind to medical device manufacturers, hospital surgeons and patients, as the UDI is actually implanted in a medical device and can never be lost.
-In the event that a device recall or issuance of an adverse event report, the VeriTeQ UDI can be accessed by a healthcare practitioner that has the VeriTeQ hand held scanner which can be used to confirm or deny the device information of a medical device implanted in a patient.
+VeriTeQ's Q.I.S.T. can provide peace of mind to medical device manufacturers, hospital surgeons and patients, as the UDI is actually implanted in a medical device and can never be lost.
+In the event that a device recall or issuance of an adverse event report, VeriTeQ's Q.I.S.T. can be accessed by a healthcare practitioner that has the VeriTeQ hand held reader which can be used to confirm or deny the device information of a medical device implanted in a patient.

-Finally, the technology used in the VeriTeQ UDI has a long legacy, is safe and reliable, and has regulatory authority approval.
+Finally, the technology used in Q.I.S.T. has a long legacy, is safe and reliable, and has regulatory authority approval.

 What type of RFID do VeriTeQ's technologies utilize?